 Investors also have access to current information on the Company through its website, www.distil.uk.com.
 The Company uses electronic communications with shareholders in order to maximise efficiency.

 Audit Committee Report

 Dear shareholder,

-I present my first Audit Committee Report for the year ended 31 March 2019.
+I present the Audit Committee (Committee) Report for the year ended 31 March 2020, which has been prepared by the Committee and approved by the Board.